 Robby Bolleyn was born in Antwerp, Belgium, in 1966.

-Robby studied Photography and Marketing.
-He began his career as Office Manager at the World Wide Fund for Nature, but decided to devote his life to full-time photography.
+After completing his studies in Marketing, Nature Education and Photography, he began his career as Office Manager at the World Wide Fund for Nature (WWF).
+But eventually, he decided to devote his life to full-time photography.

 As shown in his zebra portraits, he mostly looks for ideas, visual concepts and preconceived images that have already begun to form in his mind.
 Then, he builds his images carefully, based on intuition, even if those images are created in just a split second.